Best Time to Visit Banff, Canada: When to Go & Weather Guide

 Although April marks the first official month of spring, temperatures can still range between pleasantly mild and chilly—sometimes even within the same day!

-As the ski season extends into May, April is still one of the best time to go to Banff to hit the slopes for some spring skiing or snowboarding without the winter crowds.
+As the ski season extends into May, April is still a great time to hit the slopes for some spring skiing or snowboarding without the winter crowds.

 Spring Near Lake Louise